ZMedia Purwodadi

 Why Digital Wellness Is Critical in a Connected World

 In 2026, technology is inseparable from education.
 Students are digital natives, but they still need guidance to use technology responsibly and safely.
-Schools that prioritise digital wellness equip students with:
+Schools that highlights digital wellness equip students with:

 • Focus and attention skills